IsraelAfangideh/scry/README.md

 ## Why It’s Built This Way

 Kept the implementation lightweight instead of pulling in heavy table libraries.
 The goal was clarity, maintainability, and a small surface area for the reviewer.

+## What I would do next

 With more time, I’d add sortable columns, richer filters, and deeper a11y improvements.

-## Running Locally
+I would also split RaisesTable into more components to make the code more readable, and I would add tests using playwright and ally.

+## How to Run

 1. Clone the repo
 2. `cd scry`